Planning and Local Technical Assistance

 RELATED DOCUMENTS AND RESOURCES:

-FEMA’s Official National Flood Hazard Layer (enter zip code, location, etc to view the digital Flood Insurance Rate Map for that area)
+- FEMA’s National Flood Hazard Layer (NFHL) Viewer - Enter your zip code or location of interest (in the upper left) to view the digital Flood Insurance Rate Map (dFIRM) for that area.

 New York State

 - NYSDEC’s Floodplain Management Office - Floodplain construction requirements, flood insurance questions, how to reduce flood damage, etc.